Do students perform better when tested in the same environmental conditions?

 What is context-dependent memory?

-Context-dependent memory is a not a specific type of memory per se, but it instead it refers to the improved memory performance when individuals are tested in the same context in which they learned the tested material.
+Context-dependent memory is not a specific type of memory per se, but instead it refers to the improved memory performance when individuals are tested in the same context in which they learned the tested material.

 For example, imagine a teacher is giving permission for all students in a lesson to work with headphones on; the students insist that by listening to music whilst they complete secondary research for a history project, that they will behave and concentrate better.
-I know in the past as a younger teacher, I’ve a) agreed b) undermined school policy (i.e. no digital devices to be used in class) and c) assumed the student is digesting the information to help with their classwork/revision.
+I know in the past as a younger teacher, I have a) agreed b) undermined school policy (i.e. no digital devices to be used in class) and c) assumed the student is digesting the information to help with their classwork/revision.

 There is an assumption from the individuals that a) the belief they can concentrate better, b) that their classroom behaviour will be better c) that students will complete the work to a good standard and d) most of all, they [the student] is learning.